 |Total ESG percentile||77.16|

 |Environmental score percentile||5|

 |Level of controversy||4|

-Barrick Gold's shares were split on a 2:1 basis on 1 March 1993.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+Barrick Gold's shares were split on a 2:1 basis on 2 March 1993.
+So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your Barrick Gold shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Barrick Gold shares which in turn could have impacted Barrick Gold's share price.

-Over the last 12 months, Barrick Gold's shares have ranged in value from as little as US$18.2553 up to US$28.7413.
+Over the last 12 months, Barrick Gold's shares have ranged in value from as little as US$17.0319 up to US$25.8246.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Barrick Gold's is -0.0046.
-This would suggest that Barrick Gold's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Barrick Gold has bucked the trend.
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Barrick Gold's is 0.0724.
+This would suggest that Barrick Gold's shares are less volatile than average (for this exchange).

 Barrick Gold Corporation engages in the exploration, mine development, production, and sale of gold and copper properties.
 It has ownership interests in producing gold mines that are located in Argentina, Canada, Côte d'Ivoire, the Democratic Republic of Congo, Dominican Republic, Mali, Tanzania, and the United States.
 The company also has ownership interests in producing copper mines located in Chile, Saudi Arabia, and Zambia; and various other projects located throughout the Americas and Africa.
 Barrick Gold Corporation was founded in 1983 and is headquartered in Toronto, Canada.